Chefs Notes

 Some of you may remember that way back in March of last year, we did a 30 Minutes or Less Chicken Pesto.
 Though similar to what we are doing today, there are some apparent differences between the two.
 The Chicken pesto from last year was pretty much just chicken, cherry tomatoes, pesto, and pasta.
 Today, our pasta has chicken, roasted red pepper, spinach, pesto, and cream.
 So again, it is similar but different.
 One other significant difference between the two posts is that in the one from last year, we made the pesto, this time we are using premade, though I did make it.
 You can make it or use store-bought stuff if that's what you prefer.

 It was 7:05 pm when I started cooking last night.
 The first step was to get the pot on for the pasta.
-I filled a medium-sized pot with hot water, added some salt, and put it in the stove on high.
+I filled a medium-sized pot with hot water, added some salt, and put it on the stove on high.
+If you're new to cooking pasta, remember that preheating your pan and salting your pasta water generously are two of the simplest habits that make the biggest difference.

 Once the pot was on the stove, I got to work on an onion and some garlic.
 The onion I used was pretty small, so if all you have are large onions, only use half.
 For whatever reason, I cut the onion as though I was going to dice it.
 At the last minute, I changed my mind and decided I want to slice it, so I went back after it was peeled and cut the root off.
 With the root cut off the onion, I proceeded to slice it.
 I also peeled and sliced one relatively large clove of garlic.
 Once the onion and garlic had been sliced, I put them on a plate and set them aside.